jjgsherwood/FACT-AI/README.md

 ## Result evaluation

 The Jupyter Notebook file ```visualize_results.ipynb``` contains code to visualize the results from both the TCL dataset aswell as the Half-Moon dataset experiments.
-This Jupyter Notebook file can simply be executed from top-to-bottom.
+This Jupyter Notebook file can simply be executed from top-to-bottom, without needing a GPU.
 Note that for the Notebook to work as intended the provided results in ```results/results_variable_dataseed.json```and ```results/results_variable_netseed.json``` and the pre-trained Half-Moon networks should be available or, alternatively, these results and models are re-generated using the Half-Moon dataset training notebooks and/or executing the different configurations in the ```iFlow.sh``` and ```iVAE.sh``` files.

 ## Results